 She could only speculate about her friend's motives.

 He speculated as to whether she would come.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'speculate.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'speculate.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Latin speculatus, past participle of speculari to spy out, examine, from specula lookout post, from specere to look, look at — more at spy